Apple cider vinegar is a kitchen staple that has several impressive health benefits.

 Adding vinegar to soup can help bring its flavors to life.

 If your favorite homemade soup tastes a little bland, try adding a little vinegar to it at the end.
-Add it gradually until the soup tastes great.
+Add it gradually and taste as you go until you reach a flavor your enjoy.

 Another great use for apple cider vinegar is as a homemade weed killer.